Annual Auckland Theatre Awards: Awards for 2015

 The awards for 2015 were awarded on 7 December of that year.
 The judges for the Excellence awards were Metro editor Simon Wilson, producer Angela Green, playwright Sam Brooks, actor and director Jason Te Kare, costume designer Elizabeth Whiting and vocal coach Linda Cartwright.

 Awards for 2014

-The awards for 2014 were announced on the 1 December of that year.
+The awards for 2014 were announced on 1 December of that year.
 The organisers introduced an Excellence Award section, judged by a panel of six.
 Jacinda Ardern, who was a Labour MP and shadow minister for the arts, presented some of the awards.
 A nationwide initiative to honour service and dedication to theatre was also premiered.
 The Service Honour medals were awarded for achieving 25, 50 or 100 professional productions.
 Recipients were Silo Theatre director Sophie Roberts, playwright Roger Hall and actor Jennifer Ward-Lealand.